PixelDog/mTrade/README.md

 # mTrade

 SETUP:

-1) clone repo
+1) Clone the repository.

-2) run composer install
+2) Run composer install.

-3) set up DB (see sql/sample.sql for trades table)
+3) Set up DB with trades table (see sql/sample.sql for trades table).

-4) edit DB config in config/config.ini with your DB name, User and Password
+4) Edit the DB configuration in config/config.ini with your DB name, User and Password.